ESCIP/escip.github.io/_sources/intro.md

 # ESCIP

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+Welcome to Enhancing Science Courses by Integrating Python (ESCIP).

+ESCIP is a collaborative dedicated to providing easy access to [Jupyter Notebooks](https://jupyter.org) for chemistry, physics and astronomy education.
+We aim to build faculty networks and facilitate the sharing of instructional modules through virtual and in-person workshops, as well as a repository of Jupyter Notebooks for educators and students.

 ::::{grid} 2 2 2 2